All tournaments at The Lodge Card Club operate under the official Tournament Directors Association rules, which are listed below in full.

 Situation 3: If prior chips are fully pulled back:

-1) Removing all prior chips & adding an overchip is a call (pull back the two 25’s, add 1k chip).
+1) Removing all prior chips and adding an overchip is a call (pull back the two 25’s, add 1k chip).

 2) Removing all prior chips and adding new multiple chips is a Rule 45 bet (pull back two 25’s, add two or more new chips).

 Situation 4: if prior chip(s) are partly pulled back

 1) Partial removal of prior chips (pull back one 25, leave the other 25 out, add any new chip(s), is a Rule 45 multiple-chip bet (a raise if hitting 50%, otherwise a call).